compgen-io/cgpipe/README.md

 script (default), SGE/Open Grid Engine, SLURM, and a embedded job-runner SJQ (see below).

-Job runners are chosen by setting the configuration value `mvpipe.runner` in `$HOME/.mvpiperc` to either: 'sge', 'slurm', 'sjq', or 'bash' (default).
+Job runners are chosen by setting the configuration value `cgpipe.runner` in `$HOME/.cgpiperc` to either: 'sge', 'slurm', 'sjq', or 'bash' (default).

 Note: Slurm support is still in development